CCChou/ds-mb/README.md

 # TODO LIST

 * use sitemesh to reduce the duplication
-* use ajax and json to trnasport the data
+* use ajax and json to transport the data
 * modify url structure
 * add filter to avoid xss
 * add interceptor to confirm login or not